 - Make a bequest.
 Instruct your attorney to include a charitable bequest for the Exploratorium in your will or living trust.
 This is one of the simplest ways for you to provide for the museum.
-Your gift can be made for a percentage of your estate, a specific dollar amount, specific property, or for what remains after your loved ones have been taken care of.
+Your gift can be made for a percentage of your estate, a specific dollar amount, or specific property.
 A percentage bequest is frequently chosen by donors because it allows their future gift to remain proportional to their estate.

 - Donate retirement funds.
 Due to potential taxation concerns that can significantly diminish the value of your retirement account, you may find it beneficial to name the Exploratorium as the beneficiary recipient of your 401(K), 403(b), Keogh, IRA, or other qualified pension plan.

 - Contribute life insurance policy proceeds.
 Perhaps you find that a life insurance policy once necessary for your family’s security is no longer needed.
 Another simple way to make a gift to the museum is to name the Exploratorium as the future beneficiary of the policy.

 - Create a charitable remainder trust.
 Name the Exploratorium as the recipient of an irrevocable trust that can provide income for you or a named beneficiary for a period of years (often for the lifetime of the individual).
 At the end of the term of the trust, the remaining trust assets are distributed to the Exploratorium.
 Cash, stock, or real estate can be used to fund the trust.
 Trusts are highly flexible gift-planning tools that have enabled donors to accomplish a variety of important personal financial goals and ultimately provide an important gift to charity.